nissy/toever/README.md

 Setup
 -----
-OSX have saved the token to keychain
+OSX have saved the token to Keychain

     $ toever --config